tuckergordon/fantasy-dashboard/web/src/leagues/1048310882389983232/posts/2024/week-9.md

 your computer, you'll get the same info on a left sidenav and then also a fun table of contents on the right side.

+There's now a little edit button at the bottom of the post, which is mostly just helpful for me to fix typos after I've alreasy posted.

 I also made a change that nobody else will care about and upgraded the site from Svelte 4 to Svelte 5, which gives me lots of new tasty code features to play with.